 Single coats rarely cover trim completely, and failing to sand coats can cause graininess.
 For best results, use a fine-grit sanding sponge and lightly sand the trim after it has dried for at least a day.
 Before the next coat, vacuum the trim and wipe it off with a tack cloth.

-Two cans may be labeled the same, but their color can differ considerably, resulting in awful contrast if you switch cans halfway through a project.
+Two cans may be labeled the same, but their colour can differ considerably, resulting in awful contrast if you switch cans halfway through a project.
 Instead, dump all the cans you need into a large bucket and mix thoroughly before you begin.

 9. Thoroughly clean all walls and trim before starting